nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Details | `;` | ; DETAILS

 ## Viewing help : `help`
-Directs user to the help page.<br>
+This command directs you to the help page.<br>

 Format: `help`